Claim Above-the-Line Deductions to Reduce Your Tax Bill

 Maybe you were feeling flush last year so you invested in a certificate of deposit (CD), then something happened to make you feel not-so-solvent after all.
 You cashed in the CD before it matured, only to be hit with a penalty for doing so.
 There’s an above-the-line deduction for these types of fees as well.

 You should receive a 1099-INT, 1099-DIV, or a 1099-OID form from the financial institution, telling you the total penalty that you can claim on Schedule 1.

 Retirement Plan Contributions

 The money you contribute to an IRA is also deductible above-the-line, or at least some of it is.
-There are limits to how much you can invest, based on—you guessed it—your AGI before you claim these amounts as adjustments to income.
-Some other rules also apply, too, such as whether you or your spouse have access to employer-provided retirement plans.
+There are limits to how much you can invest based on your AGI before you claim these amounts as adjustments to income.
+Some other rules also apply, such as whether you or your spouse have access to employer-provided retirement plans.

 Contributions to 401(k), 403(b), and 457 plans are eligible for this deduction as well, again subject to phaseout rules that are dependent on your AGI, but Roth accounts don’t qualify.

 You can invest money into a health savings account to pay for certain healthcare costs that aren’t covered by your health insurance plan, and these contributions are also above-the-line adjustments to income.

 The plan must be a high-deductible policy, and group policy coverage doesn’t qualify.
 Your contributions must be made with “after tax” dollars—in other words, they weren’t deducted from your pay before taxes were withheld on the balance.
 That would effectively give you two tax breaks on the same money.